noodle-eater/noodle-eater.github.io/content/posts/tool-unity-gameobject-redirector/index.md

 ## Intro

-This is an experimental tool inspired by the Unreal Engine redirector for Unity.
-There is `FormerlySerializedAsAttribute` in Unity, it is used to rename a field without losing its serialized value.

 A few days ago my friend stumbled across a problem because of the usage of `GameObject.Find`, it can’t find the game object because the game object was renamed.
 So, I thought we can have something like Unreal Engine redirector to solve this problem.

+In Unity, There is `FormerlySerializedAsAttribute`, which is used to rename a field without losing its serialized value.

 ## Structure